Kotlin/api-guidelines/CONTRIBUTING.md

 ```

 However, in our case, it's not a bug, but a feature - it's enough to specify the file name only, and our documentation
-engine will link it correctly with the actual image file correctly.
+engine will link it with the actual image file correctly.

 You can find this and other formatting rules in the [Kotlin documentation guidelines][1] document.